raspberrypilearning/powerful-patterns/en/step_1.md

 + Draw inspiration from your culture or popular culture
 + Get user input to resize the pattern
 + Add text and emoji to print details about your art
-+ Share your project with others in an online gallery
 + Translate the pattern to create variations
 </div>